pa0nhc ARDFRx2m 0141013-4 /

 The PCB is fixed in it with two M3 screws.
 A 9V battery makes 6 hours continues operation possible.
 The antenna input is 50 Ohms coaxial with a SMA bus for easy disconnection and service.

+Output max.
+4Vpp.
 The max loudness produced by your headphone MUST be adjusted for max.
-85dBspl with R20.
+85dBspl to prevent ear damage.

 An effective and supple gain adjustment